MaterStudiorum.ru - домашняя страничка студента.

 The dominant prince was Danylo's son Lev; he died about year 1300.
 His son Yuriy again united Halych and Volynj principalities with Lviv as capital.
 He was a mighty and just ruler; the country was rich and peaceful under his rule.

 After Yuriy, his two sons ruled till about 1320.
 They both died without leaving male successors.
-This created unstable situation and internal power struggle, which was exploited by neighboring countries Poland, Hungary and Lithuania in their efforts to occupy this part of Ukraine. ............
+This created unstable situation and internal power struggle, which was exploited by neighboring countries Poland, Hungary and Lithuania in their efforts to occupy this part of Ukraine.
+Local boyars and People's Councils tried to resist by accepting princes from other dynasties and countries and by forming alliances with Lithuanians and even Tatars, but in 1349, Polish king Kazimyezh managed to occupy Halych and part of Volynj. ............

 Похожие работы: